College Admission and Research

 More Data in the Common Data Set

 Colleges and universities all over the country produce their own Common Data Set (CDS) every year.
 The CDS is a uniform document about 30 pages long and a tool for you to find statistics about specific colleges and universities.
-Just Google the term and the name of the school for the following data:
+Just Google the term and the name of the school for the following data below.
+Here is an example for UC San Diego 2023-24.

 • Percentage of financial need met for typical student